 Link to FDA Code of Federal Regulations for Green 6

-Green 6 is listed as CI 61565 in the Cosmetics Directive of the European Union (see Annex IV) and may be used in all cosmetics and personal care products according to the general provisions of the Cosmetics Regulation of the European Union.
+Green 6 is listed as CI 61565 in the Cosmetics Directive of the European Union (see Annex IV) and may be used in all cosmetics and personal care products according to the Under the general provisions of the cosmetics regulation of the EU, ingredients appearing on the following function-specific annexes must comply with the listed restrictions and/or specifications: colorants (Annex IV), preservatives (Annex V), UV filters (Annex VI) and other ingredients with specific concentration limits and/or other restrictions (Annex III).
+Ingredients specifically prohibited from use in cosmetic products are listed in Annex II.
+Other ingredients listed in the EU cosmetic ingredient database (CosIng) may be used without restrictions..
 When used in cosmetic products in the European Union, this ingredient must be called CI 61565.

 Green 6 is 1,4-bis[(4-methylphenyl)amino]-9,10-anthracenedione.
 Certifiable color additive such as Green 6 are used widely because their coloring ability is more intense than most colors derived from natural products; thus, they are often added in smaller quantities.
 In addition, certifiable color additives are more stable, provide better color uniformity and blend together easily to provide a wide range of hues.
 Certifiable color additives generally do not impart undesirable odors or flavors while color derived from foods such as beets and cranberries can produce such unintended effects.
 Certifiable color additives typically are available for use as either “dyes” or “lakes.”
 Dyes dissolve in water and are manufactured as powders, granules, liquids or other special purpose forms.
 Lakes are the water insoluble form of the dye.